Skip to content

 (iii) Exceptional / strong medical, social, welfare reasons (associated with the child and / or the family) for attending a particular school

-Currently we are offering 15 hour placements in our Kindergarten to two year olds receiving funding.
-Please contact school to ask for availability .
-Children will be offered places in the Kindergarten on a first come first served basis if they meet the eligibility criteria.
+Children will be offered places in the Nursery on a first come first served basis if they meet the eligibility criteria.
 Children will be put on a waiting list if there are no spaces and parents will be contacted if a space becomes available.
-Proof of eligibility in the form of a letter must be provided to secure a place.

 Eligibility for 2-year-olds